Prevalence in Canada

 Autism Society Canada's Statement on Latest Estimated Prevalence Rates of ASD — June 2014

-According to the latest estimates (March 2014) of the Centre for Disease Control (CDC) 1 in every 68 children is born with an Autism Spectrum Disorder (ASD).
+According to the latest estimates (March 2014) of the Centre for Disease Control (CDC) 1 in every 68 children are born with an Autism Spectrum Disorder (ASD).
 This results in approximately 515,000 Canadians living with an ASD.
 This figure does not account for the numerous family members and caregivers whose lives are impacted by autism.

 "New data from CDC's Autism and Developmental Disabilities Monitoring (ADDM) Network show that the estimated number of children identified with autism spectrum disorder (ASD) continues to rise, and the picture of ASD in communities has changed.
 This new data can be used to promote early identification, plan for training and service needs, guide research, and inform policy so that children with ASD and their families get the help they need.
 CDC will continue tracking the changing number and characteristics of children with ASD, researching what puts children at risk for ASD, and promoting early identification, the most powerful tool we have now for making a difference in the lives of children.
 Learn the 10 things you need to know about CDC's latest ADDM Network report."